ChauHPham/ABCDetect-Skin-Lesion/README.md

 python -m abcdetect demo --show-graph
 ```

+> **NOTE: If you wish to use a pre-trained model without training your own model, see *[Using Pre-trained Model](#pretrained)*.**

-To analyze a single skin lesion image using a pre-trained model and visualize the ABCD analysis:
+To analyze a single skin lesion image and visualize the ABCD analysis:

 ```bash
 python -m abcdetect analyze --image /path/to/your/image.jpg --show-graph